aqarooni02/GrubHackPro/CONTRIBUTING.md

 Thank you for your interest in contributing to GrubHackPro!
 This document provides guidelines for contributing to the project.

+> **⚠️ Beta Testing**: This repository is currently in beta and open for testing.
+We especially welcome feedback on the setup process, build scripts, and overall development experience.
+Your testing and feedback will help us improve the toolkit!

 ## 🚀 Getting Started

 1. **Fork the repository** on GitHub